-Chuck Andre-Manager (Boston College) completed his 27th year at the helm in 2017.
-Andre, who has a career managerial record of 645-348-69, has piloted the club to 25 playoff appearances, 10 regular season pennants, and six Intercity League Championships.
+Chuck Andre-President & General Manager (Boston College) Chuck completed his 28th year as manager in 2018.
+He steps away from the dugout in 2019 to focus on the Chiefs’ General Manager duties.
+Since 1989, he has a career managerial record of 659-365-69, piloted the club to 25 playoff appearances, 10 regular season pennants, and six Intercity League Championships.
 He won his 600th career game in June of 2016.
 A former right-handed pitcher, Andre played for the Chiefs in the 1970’s & 1980’s.
-He has missed the ICL postseason just twice as a player or manager in 33 Intercity League seasons.
+He has missed the ICL postseason just three times as a player or manager in 36 Intercity League seasons.
 He was inducted into the Medford High School Hall of Fame in 1995.

 The Chiefs organization suffered a major loss in April of 2017 with the passing of longtime Bench Coach Steve Calabresi.

 The Tradition– The Chiefs baseball tradition runs deep, as sons have followed their fathers and grandfathers in wearing the uniform.
 Over the years, playing for the Chiefs became a sandlot baseball fantasy place where batboys became players, ball boys became major league pitchers, and many became baseball legends.
 As former manager Joe O’Donnell (1968-1981) said at a Chiefs reunion banquet, “once a Chief, always a Chief.”
 Still today, Chiefs’ players from decades gone by return to watch their team play.
 There always seems to be a former Chief or two in the crowd.